Adopt Me!: Promotional events

-On May 4, 2020, Uplift Games and DreamCraft partnered with Warner Bros.
+On May 4, 2020, Uplift Games partnered with Warner Bros.
 Pictures and Warner Animation Group to promote the CGI-animated film Scoob!.
 As part of the event, Scooby-Doo (as a puppy) was brought into the game as a temporary pet where players could drive around in the Mystery Machine (also limited-time) and complete a task where they could help find his missing collar in-exchange for three detective-themed pet accessories.
 The pet, vehicle and collar were later removed from the game after the event concluded.

 One year later on November 18, 2021, they partnered with Universal Pictures and Illumination to promote the CGI-animated film Sing 2.
 For the event, players could talk to Buster Moon next to a stage to complete a task of finding different pieces across the map in-exchange for a Galaxy Explorer pet accessory helmet.
 The Buster Moon NPC, stage and pieces were later removed from the game after the event concluded.

-On June 16, 2022, they partnered with Universal Pictures and Illumination Entertainment to promote the CGI-animated film Minions: The Rise of Gru.
+On June 16, 2022, they partnered with Universal Pictures and Illumination to promote the CGI-animated film Minions: The Rise of Gru.
 The event allowed players to talk to Gru to adopt a Zodiac Minion Egg.
 To hatch the egg, players can complete various tasks eventually leading the egg hatching into a Zodiac Minion Chick.